 Belfast is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Belfast is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Belfast who work in sales jobs (17.12%), teaching (13.51%), and healthcare suport services (9.61%).

-Belfast’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Belfast’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 As is often the case in a small town, Belfast doesn't have a public transportation system that people use for their commute.

-In terms of college education, Belfast is nearly on par with the US average for all cities of 21.84%: 20.44% of adults 25 and older in Belfast have a bachelor's degree or advanced degree.
+The percentage of adults in Belfast who are college-educated is close to the national average for all communities of 21.84%: 20.44% of the adults in Belfast have a bachelor's degree or advanced degree.

 The per capita income in Belfast in 2022 was $26,071, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $104,284 for a family of four.
 However, Belfast contains both very wealthy and poor people as well.